Let’s talk a bit about agile BI development.

 4) Documentation in danger

 Going agile doesn’t mean you should stop documenting software, even if someone tries to pretend so.
 Documentation is essential to understanding and sharing critical ideas regarding your software from a long term perspective.
 But there are plenty of ways you can make your life easier.
 Today’s IDEs (Integrated Development Environments) like Visual Studio, IDEA, and Eclipse provide you with a very advanced way to look at code and analyze it.
 Those tools can show you different types of diagrams to help you understand code faster.
 Your focus stays on how to capture more abstract, high-level ideas.
 The rest is generated from the code.
 In BI this approach is not so common.
 This is unfortunate because there are definitely tools out there which can help.
 There are several great IDEs for writing SQL code with almost all the necessary features.
-And if you want to see the big picture of what your code does across several different technologies, you can use Manta Flow together with your favorite metadata manager.
+And if you want to see the big picture of what your code does across several different technologies, you can use MANTA together with your favorite metadata manager.
 Or Manta Flow alone, if your interest is just in code.

 5) Damn refactoring!